You call that practical? Wait until she pulls that chair out of the painting...

-- A variant of this is given to Gurgi at the end of The Book of Three, the first book of the Prydain Chronicles.
+- A variant of this is given to Gurgi at the end of The Book of Three, the first book of the Chronicles of Prydain.
 His wallet holds an infinite supply of food, which magically restocks itself.

-- In Percy Jackson and the Olympians, Chiron hides his horse legs in a magic wheelchair.
+- Chiron hides his horse legs in a magic wheelchair.

-- In the Sequel Series, Heroes Of Olympus, Leo, son of Hephaestus, finds an enchanted toolbelt that has a myriad of tools and supplies.
+- In the Sequel Series, The Heroes of Olympus, Leo, son of Hephaestus, finds an enchanted toolbelt that has a myriad of tools and supplies.
 But only things that could reasonably be found in garages (nothing like giant power tools or other magical items).

 - In the second book of the Finder's Stone trilogy, The Wyvern's Spur, Olive (a halfling) tries to hide in a miniature bag of holding.
 It doesn't work, though, because it's too small.